0chain/zboxcli/README.md

 ./zbox get-download-cost --allocation <allocation_id> --remotepath /path/file.ext
 ```

-Also, there are `authticket` and `lookuphash` flags to get the cost for
-non allocation owners.
+Also, there are `authticket` and `lookuphash` flags to get the cost for non allocation owners.

 ### Upload cost

-How much a local file uploading.
+`get-upload-cost` determines the cost for uploading a local file on dStorage.

 #### Usage